niuiic/modern-neovim-configuration/README.md

 # Modern Neovim Configuration

-Neovim + Linux = Your Best Almighty IDE
+Neovim + Linux = Best Almighty IDE

 > This configuration is for linux only.